cgiachalis/storr.tiledb/README.md

 ## Key features

- - Key interface methods have been overwritten to make the most of the underlying back end with respect to speed and efficiency
+ - Key interface methods have been re-written to make the most of the underlying back end with respect to speed and efficiency

  - Set optional notes and expiration timestamps when setting keys